G: What do you think homeopathy is not?

 G: Explain yourself further.

-AV: The means represent something; they symbolize something.
+AV: It means they represent something; they symbolize something.
 That ‘something’ can be either a substance from nature, a man-made thing, a concept or an idea, in principle it can be anything that can be imagined.
 When we say ‘buttercup’ or write down or Ranunculus bulbosus, or with a generated numerical code for buttercup in a radionic device make the remedy: it represents the buttercup in our garden.
-When that buttercup is potentiated 200 times in a homeopathic company under strict hygienic conditions and protocols, there is no substance left and Ranunculus bulbosus 200K is also a symbolic remedy.
+When that buttercup is potentized 200 times in a homeopathic company under strict hygienic conditions and protocols, there is no substance left and Ranunculus bulbosus 200K is also a symbolic remedy.

 G: However, it can be shown with measuring instruments that a procedure with a starting substance and the same procedure that lacks it produce different results.
-It is also possible to measure the differences between one potentised starting substance and another, i.e. one agent is not the other.
+It is also possible to measure the differences between one potentised substance and another, i.e. one agent is not the other.
 They are all demonstrably and measurably different.

 AV: That’s exactly what one of my questions is about.